darinz/ML/05_generalization/01_bias-variance_tradeoﬀ.md

-# Generalization and the Bias-Variance Tradeoff
+# Generalization and the Bias-Variance Tradeoff: The Fundamental Challenge of Machine Learning

 ## Introduction: The Core Problem of Machine Learning

 This chapter addresses one of the most fundamental questions in machine learning: **How well will our model perform on new, unseen data?** This question lies at the heart of what we call **generalization**—the ability of a model to make accurate predictions on data it has never seen before.

-### The Training vs. Test Error Distinction
+### The Training vs. Test Error Distinction: Why This Matters

 In supervised learning, we are given a training dataset $\{(x^{(i)}, y^{(i)})\}_{i=1}^n$ where each example consists of an input $x^{(i)}$ and its corresponding output $y^{(i)}$.
 Our goal is to learn a model $h_\theta$ that can predict outputs for new inputs.